Timinator2000/Algorithm_X/09 - problem-space reduction/05 - sudoku challenge.md

 <BR>

-***

-## Solving Logic Puzzles Logically
+#### Solving Logic Puzzles Logically

-Click [here](solving-with-logic-only) to see my progress toward trying to solve as many logic puzzles as possible without making any guesses
+Many Sudoku puzzles can be solved without making any guesses.
+Click [here](solving-with-logic-only) to see my progress toward trying to solve as many logic puzzles as possible, strictly with logic, no guessing.